urbit/docs/tutorials/arvo/arvo.md

 `arvo.hoon` contains five top level cores as well as a "formal interface" consisting of a simple gate that implements the transition function.
 They are nested like so, where items lower on the list are contained within items higher on the list:
  + Types
- + "Section 3bE Arvo Core"
+ + Section 3bE Arvo Core
  + Implementation core
- + Structural interface core
+ + Structural interface core, or adult core
  + Larval stage core
  + Formal interface